Solve Your Data Access and Resource Capacity Constraints

 Adding Files, Feature Stores, Predictors, Deployments and Analysis files here will only add the names of the files, not the files themselves.

-As you progress with your experiment configurations, you will link items to the project as they are created.
+As you progress with your dynamic recommenders configurations, you will link items to the project as they are created.
 Such as the simulations and other elements.

 Manage Files and Feature Engineering in Data and Features #

-The data used to configure your data science experiment can range from just a list of vidgets (offers), to a full set of customer-level data with historical behavior.
-Examples of different styles of experiment data sets can be found in the example projects.
+The data used to configure your dynamic recommender can range from just a list of vidgets (offers), to a full set of customer-level data with historical behavior.
+Examples of different styles of data sets can be found in the example projects.

 Add Data to the ecosystem.Ai Platform